How To Build A Prototype For Your SaaS Product [Q&A with George Krasadakis]

 Each product starts with an idea.

 Some ideas are good and evolve in the future into truly wonderful products that users love.
-However, some ideas do not turn into valuable products, mostly because there is no market need for it.
+However, some ideas do not turn into valuable products, mostly because there is no market need for them.

 In order not to waste time and money on ideas that will not stick, we need prototypes.
 How to build a prototype, how it should work, or maybe you should not build it at all?
 We answer these and many other questions in today’s article.